New York State DMV Look Back Period

 The lesser conviction of a DWAI can now be stacked against a driver who incurs future offenses.
 For example, a first time DWI is a misdemeanor.
 However, a DWI stacked on top of a previous DWAI can be a felony, complete with fines and collateral consequences like an ignition interlock device.
 For drivers that have pled guilty to multiple alcohol or drug related offenses within certain spans of years, the penalties grow exponentially.

-Depending on the current charge, a driver is facing and whether they are in a criminal or administrative proceeding, this “look back” period ranges from five to twenty-five years.
+Depending on the current charge a driver is facing and whether they are in a criminal or administrative proceeding, this “look back” period ranges from five to twenty-five years.
 Depending on the situation, a transgression made over twenty years ago will come back to haunt you.

 Look Back Periods and License Revocation